Amara La Negra: Career

-In 2018, De Los Santos became one of the main cast members on VH1's Love & Hip-Hop Miami.
+In 2018, De Los Santos became one of the main cast members on VH1's Love & Hip Hop Miami.
 Her story line explores with colorism and eurocentrism within the Latin community, which has garnered significant media attention.
-The series chronicles her attempts to crossover to the mainstream American market.
+The series chronicles her attempts to crossover into the mainstream American market.
 In the first season, she comes into conflict with light skinned Latino producer Young Hollywood after he criticizes her afro during a business meeting.
-In the same year, De los Santos, landed a multi-album deal with BMG and then went on to release two singles, "Insecure" and "What A Bam Bam", which was the song that went on to hit the number 8 spot on Billboard's Latin Pop Digital Song Sales chart in March 2018.
+In the same year, De Los Santos landed a multi-album deal with BMG and then went on to release two singles, "Insecure" and "What A Bam Bam", which was the song that went on to hit the number 8 spot on Billboard's Latin Pop Digital Song Sales chart in March 2018.

-With the release of her debut studio album 'Unstoppable' in 2019, De los Santos performed at numerous venues across the United States and Latin America including 2019 Hispanic Heritage Awards, 2019 Premios Juventud, Premio Lo Nuestro 2019, and co-hosted on the 2019 BET Live Experience with Safaree Samuels.
+With the release of her debut studio album 'Unstoppable' in 2019, De Los Santos performed at numerous venues across the United States and Latin America including the 2019 Hispanic Heritage Awards, 2019 Premios Juventud, Premio Lo Nuestro 2019, and co-hosted on the 2019 BET Live Experience with Safaree Samuels.
 In the same year, De Los Santos appeared as lead role in the BET movie Fall Girls directed by Chris Stokes in addition to acting in the Spanish language movie Bendecidas.

-In 2020 De los Santos started a weekly Instagram show, where, together with her mother, she co-hosts a show called “Grind Pretty, My Mom is the Bomb” that highlights female entrepreneurs.
+In 2020, De Los Santos started a weekly Instagram show, where, together with her mother, she co-hosts a show called “Grind Pretty, My Mom is the Bomb” that highlights female entrepreneurs.
 In describing the show, she noted that she defines "Grind Pretty as a great platform where women entrepreneurs, who have both small and big businesses, can come together and exchange ideas and help motivate each other and encourage collaboration.”
-Also in 2020, De los Santos teamed with tennis superstar Serena Williams in an online campaign to promote women.
+Also in 2020, De Los Santos teamed with tennis superstar Serena Williams in an online campaign to promote women.

-In October 2020, De los Santos became the backstage correspondent on the Spanish-language competition show Tu cara me suena, airing on Univision.
+In October 2020, De Los Santos became the backstage correspondent on the Spanish-language competition show Tu cara me suena, airing on Univision.

 Personal life

-In April 2019, De los Santos announced via Instagram that she is in a relationship with Bachata singer EmJay, who is the brother of Love & Hip-Hop Miami co-star, Shay Johnson.
+In April 2019, De Los Santos announced via Instagram that she was in a relationship with Bachata singer EmJay, who is the brother of Love & Hip Hop Miami co-star, Shay Johnson.
 She broke up with him in March 2020.

-In 2021 she announced she is pregnant with twin girls.
+In November 2021, she announced she was pregnant with twin girls with her ex-Allan Muses.
+They were born the following March.